Karscoding/Platformer/SDL2/docs/README-porting.md

 	"Set up the configuration based on the host platform!"

-   Add a section for your platform, and then re-run autogen.sh and build!
+   Add a section for your platform, and then re-update autogen.sh and build!

 2. Using an IDE: